 The Flair appliance is available in a left-hand and right-hand version.
-With a left-hand version the "warm" connections (extract air 3 and supply air 1) are on the left-hand side of the appliance.
+With a left-hand version the "warm" connections (from dwelling 3 and to dwelling 1) are on the left-hand side of the appliance; the condensate discharge is then mounted at the right-hand opening below the appliance.
 With a right-hand version the "warm" connections (1 & 3) are on the right-hand side of the appliance.